 Drug Management Programs (DMPs)

 Part D plans are now implementing Drug Management Programs (DMPs).
 DMPs help coordinate care for patients who get opioids from multiple doctors or pharmacies and may limit access to certain controlled substances defined as “frequently abused drugs,” such as opioids and benzodiazepines.
-Providence Medicare Advantage Plans will have a DMP for opioids in 2019.
+Providence Medicare Advantage Plans has a DMP for opioids.
 If you get opioids from multiple doctors or pharmacies, we may talk with your doctors to see if there is concern around the safety of the opioids and benzodiazepines prescribed.
 If there are safety concerns, we may discuss alternative options with your doctor to help better manage your pain and coverage of opioids may be limited.
 For example, under the DMP you may need to get these medications only from certain doctors or pharmacies to better coordinate your health care.

 Before any limitations are placed, we will notify you by letter.
 You’ll be able to tell us which doctors or pharmacies you prefer to use to get your prescription opioids and benzodiazepines.
 After you’ve had the opportunity to respond, we will send you another letter confirming whether or not coverage will be limited.
 You and your doctor can appeal if you disagree or think we made a mistake.
 The second letter will tell you how to contact us to make an appeal.